acnash/RDrugTrajectory/README.md

     install.packages("path/to/tar/file", source = TRUE, repos=NULL)
     library(rCPRD)

+Ideally you should also have a copy of the medical.txt and product.txt files that can be found inside the Windows installation of the CPRD data dictionary.
+These files are used to name products (e.g., drugs) and medical terms.
+In their absence the R package will still work, however, the *medcode* and *prodcode* entries will remain as codes.

 ## Code Example and Tutorial
 Please see the available R vignette and forth coming publication.